A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality: Bakry--Ledoux's isoperimetric inequality

 The LHS of \eqref{eq:Poin} is the \emph{variance} of $f$:

-We next show that the Poincar\'e inequality \eqref{eq:Poin} yields the exponential decay of the variance and a kind of \emph{ergodicity} (similarly to \cite[\S 4.2]{BGL}), which is one of the key ingredients in the proof of Theorem~\ref{th:BL} (see the proof of Corollary~\ref{cr:key}).
-Given a global solution $(u_t)_{t \ge 0}$ to the heat equation, since the finiteness of the total mass ($\fm(M)=1$) together with the forward and backward completenesses implies $1 \in H_0^1(M)$, we observe the mass conservation:
+We next show that the Poincar\'e inequality \eqref{eq:Poin} yields the exponential decay of the variance and a kind of \emph{ergodicity} along heat flow (similarly to \cite[\S 4.2]{BGL}), which is one of the key ingredients in the proof of Theorem~\ref{th:BL} (see the proof of Corollary~\ref{cr:key}).
+Given a global solution $(u_t)_{t \ge 0}$ to the heat equation, since the finiteness of the total mass together with $\Lambda_F<\infty$ and the completeness implies $1 \in H_0^1(M)$, we observe the mass conservation:

 for any $f \in H_0^1(M)$ and $0 \le s<t<\infty$.